Master of Science Degree Program

 Research & Thesis

 Research leading to a written MS thesis demonstrates a depth of knowledge in a specific field of engineering research or design.
-A thesis committee typically consists of 3 Dartmouth faculty members (including the student's thesis advisor); one of the 3 may be from outside the program of study.
+A thesis committee typically consists of three Dartmouth faculty members (including the student's thesis advisor); one of the three may be from outside the program of study.

 Candidates must also present a public oral defense of the thesis, which is conducted by the candidate's thesis committee.